petertait/petertait.com/src/pages/projects/Metrik/learn.md

 Metrik is an ongoing side project I don't plan to finish soon.
-The process has been long and and I have learn't a huge amount in the process.
+I have learn't an incredible amount throughout the process.

 Check out the video below of a talk I gave at pebble {code} on how and why I created a typeface.
 If you would like to get involved and start testing Metrik out, please do get in contact!